panglesd/slipshow/docs/tutorial.rst

 "definition" block.
 As you can see, we use the "metadata" syntax once again: the ``{.definition}`` part is not rendered, but is used to describe the content.
-In this case, there is a ``.`` followed by a word: such syntax is used for add a "class" to an element, an information which is used only for alter the rendering of an element.
+In this case, there is a ``.`` followed by a word: such syntax is used for add a "class" to an element, an information which is used only to alter the rendering of an element.

 There are several classes available.
 To describe blocks, in addition to the